luanpersini/content-typescript/README.md

 3. To run a file, `npx ts-node file-relative-path.ts`

 ---
-## Handling multiple calls with Async/Await and Promise.All
+## Concurrency with async/await and promisse.all

 I will start this topic with some basic consepts: